 Amazing Hathersage and Stanage Edge Walk >

 Friends of Hathersage Station

-Passengers using Hathersage Station in the Spring will immediately notice the colourful impact which the volunteer members of the Friends of Hathersage Station have had on the station environment.
-The edge of the car park is lined with a beautiful display of daffodils and there is also an area of mixed flowers and shrubs providing colour all year round.
+Volunteer Friends of the station make a colourful impact on the platforms with many well-tended planters.
+The edge of the car park is lined with a beautiful display of daffodils in spring and there is also an area of mixed flowers and shrubs providing colour all year round.

 On the stone wall by the station entrance you’ll find attractive interpretation panels about the village and its heritage and from time-to-time artwork by the local schoolchildren is displayed inside the shelters.